BradleyCulley/bradleyculley.github.io/_posts/2025-broken-08-02-to-sit-and-wonder-why.md

 <hr/>

-Talk about the Dan Milman scene with the house the burned down
+Talk about the Dan Milman scene with the house that burned down

 New job girlfriend and dog - that was the whole post and it had an enormous number of upvotes.
 It was saying no, actually, that's the answer